On This Page

 Café del Mar & Café Mambo Sunsets

-Hippie tradition: Sunday sunset drum circles (FREE).
-Locals and travelers bring djembes, bongos, percussion.
-Sunset drumming session 7–9pm summer.
+Hippie tradition: informal sunset drumming sessions (FREE).
+Locals and travelers gather with djembes, bongos, percussion.
+Sunset drumming typically around 19:00–21:00 summer, though the famous large Sunday gatherings have become smaller and more informal in recent years.
 North coast beach—stunning sunset views.
 Bring blanket, wine, snacks.
 Bohemian vibe survives from 1960s scene.
 30 minutes from San Antonio.
 Unique Ibiza experience—zero commercialism, pure vibes.

 Las Dalias Hippie Market